 The College of Education and Human Services includes the departments of Counseling, Curriculum and Instruction, Educational Leadership, Higher Education and Learning Technologies, Psychology and Special Education, School of Nursing and Health Sciences, and the School of Social Work.

 Cooperative Alliance - Among Universities

 Academic Common Market

 The Academic Common Market (ACM) is an interstate agreement for sharing academic programs through an exchange of students across state lines.
 Students have access to selected programs not offered in their home states without having to pay nonresident tuition charges.
 Each of the participating states has designated a state coordinator for the program.
 In addition, each institution that has one or more academic programs in the ACM has named an institutional coordinator as contact person for that institution.
 The application can be found online at the Texas Higher Education Coordinating Board website.
-Contact the Graduate School for additional information.
+Contact the Office of Academic Technology for additional information.

 Federation of North Texas Area Universities